yvanlok/valorcheck/README.md

 - Top Played Agent
 - Player Card
 - Link to [tracker.gg](https://tracker.gg/valorant) profile for more in-depth stats

-## HOW TO RUN

-1. Install the latest version from the [releases](https://github.com/yvanlok/valorcheck/releases)
-2. Run the installer
-3. Launch the application while having Valorant open
-4. Catch smurfs and boosted players!

 ## Features coming soon
 - Party viewer